Bargème: The Highest Village in the Var

 Hiking

-Practical Information
+Practical information

-Don't miss: The castle ruins, the panoramic views, and local goat cheese at the summer market.
+Don't miss: the castle ruins, the panoramic views, and local goat cheese at the summer market.

 Mauricette's Tip